A home inspection is Your first step to a safe and healthy home

 A home inspection is an objective visual examination of the physical structure and systems of a house, from the roof to the foundation.
 Home inspections are designed to protect the buyer, by revealing problems they might not have noticed otherwise.

-How much does a home inspection cost?
+How much does an inspection cost?

 Our home inspections start at $450.
 The cost will vary based on the square footage of the home, the age of the home, and location of the home.
 Call, text, or email us for a quote today!

-How long does a home inspection take?
+How long do home inspections take?

 Home inspections generally take 2 to 4 hours to complete.
 The duration of a home inspection depends on many factors such as the size of the home, the condition of the home, and the ability to access certain areas of the home (roof, crawl space, attic, etc.).